 It is advisable to get a fertilizer and foliar feeding program to supply nutrients that might be lacking in your soil.
 This will ensure healthier plants, bigger bulbs, and better tasting garlic.
 Fertiliser might seem expensive, but you will be rewarded with satisfying results when you harvest your crop.

 Garlic is a strong and adapted plant and will grow in almost any climate.
 It grows in the desert in Egypt and snow-covered fields of Europe.
 Garlic needs the cooler temperatures to make big bulbs.
 A good indicator to find out how garlic will do in your area is to investigate how successful onions are.
 Garlic and onions are both members of the allium family and where the one thrives the other will do too.

 Keeping your field free of weeds is important.
 Weeds can keep sunlight from reaching the garlic plants.
 It also takes up water and other nutrients that was meant to benefit the garlic plants.
 Use a combination of manual and chemical weed control to get rid of weeds.
 Make sure that the herbicide you use is specifically registered to be used on garlic.
 Using mulch is also effective in combatting weeds and retaining moisture in the soil.

 How long does garlic take to be harvest-ready?

-The Egyptian and Spanish varieties take 7 or 8 months to mature and the Giant variety takes 9 months.
+The Egyptian and Spanish varieties take 7 or 8 months to mature, and the Spanish variety takes 6 months.
 Decrease your irrigation towards the end of the growing season.
 Wait until 30% of garlic leaves die down and plants start to fall over before harvesting.